Office - IRAoffice@ymail.com

 "I've saved $500 every year on insurance, just by having my coaching credentials!
 That alone pays for tuition in just a few years!"

 The International Riding Academy incorporates riders with disabilities into rider’s disciplines of choice.
 There are no special tests, except Grade 1A may use the Young Rider A and B test for whichever discipline.
 Every rider is allowed to partake in whichever test he or she feels comfortable and safe in.
 Because there is such a wide range of disciplines, progressing in difficulty, it should be easy to pick which test a para-rider belongs in.
 Awards are the same.
-The only difference is that there is the extra high-points awards at the end of the year, for those who participate the most and score well, collecting the most points.
 When you send in your membership, just send in the dispensation note saying which para-grade level you are in signed by a physician or physical therapist (sent it once only- unless it is updated).
 Self-evaluation is only allowed for Grade 1A and for those choosing to ride in Level 0 in the English and Western disciplines, only excluding Dressage.
 Use the FEI profile system to determine which grade level.
 As for tack and attire, everything is the same as per discipline, however the para-rider may use safety harness, safety reins and or whips that do not exceed 4 feet in length.
 The salute may be done by a nod of the head when letting go of the rein is unsafe.
 Any well fitted saddle can be used in any discipline.
 Devonshire, Western, or Oxbow stirrups may be used.
 Stirrups may be tethered to the girth.
 Safety stirrups are required if the feet are secured in stirrups.
 Boots with a heel must be worn.
 Any additional article as listed on the dispensation note is allowed.
 Riders in Test A, may be led using a halter and lead, but the rider must use reins as well.

 DISPENSATION NOTES: Riders with other challenges, either temporary or long-term that do not qualify for para-equestrian grading, can message the office when sending in tests as to what additional equipment was used, such as braces, splints, casts and so on.
 You will need a physician’s note.
 This is needed once only, unless there are changes and updates.
 The only time it is necessary is when the article may impede flexibility, control or cannot wear an article, such as stirrups or gloves, and likewise that may affect your riding to a slight degree.